-Nevertheless, while such monitoring and remedy mechanisms are comprehensive and generally aligned with international practice, they are new and bespoke by Kazakhstan legal standards.
+Monitoring and remedy mechanisms are set out within the law and, whilst generally aligned with international practice, they are new and bespoke by Kazakhstan legal standards.
 As such, the Company cannot guarantee that such provisions will be fully effective, as they are yet to be tested in practice.
-If, despite the existence of these mechanisms, as a result of future transactions in the Shares and the GDRs or due to other reasons, the Republic of Kazakhstan or nationals of the Republic of Kazakhstan cease to have substantial ownership or effective control over the Company, the Air Astana Group is at risk of suspension or revocation of its traffic rights to a particular country if challenged by the competent authority of that country, which could have a material adverse effect on the Air Astana Group's business, results of operations, financial condition and/or other prospects.
+If, despite the existence of these mechanisms, as a result of future transactions in the Shares or derivatives thereof or due to other reasons, the Republic of Kazakhstan or nationals of the Republic of Kazakhstan cease to have substantial ownership or effective control over the Company, the Air Astana Group is at risk of suspension or revocation of its traffic rights to a particular country if challenged by the competent authority of that country, which could have a material adverse effect on the Air Astana Group's business, results of operations, financial condition and/or other prospects.